andycranston/justlf/README.md

 ## Overview

-The `justlf` command strips carriage return charaters from a plain ASCII text file (named on the command line) in a similar fashion to the `dos2unix` command.
+The `justlf` command strips carriage return characters from a plain ASCII text file (named on the command line) in a similar fashion to the `dos2unix` command.